18th century

-The 18th century lasted from January 1, 1701 (MDCCI) to December 31, 1800 (MDCCC).
-During the 18th century, elements of Enlightenment thinking culminated in the American, French, and Haitian Revolutions.
-During the century, slave trading and human trafficking expanded across the shores of the Atlantic, while declining in Russia, China, and Korea.
-Revolutions began to challenge the legitimacy of monarchical and aristocratic power structures, including the structures and beliefs that supported slavery.
-The Industrial Revolution began during mid-century, leading to radical changes in human society and the environment.
+The 18th century lasted from 1 January 1701 (represented by the Roman numerals MDCCI) to 31 December 1800 (MDCCC).
+During the 18th century, elements of Enlightenment thinking culminated in the Atlantic Revolutions.
+Revolutions began to challenge the legitimacy of monarchical and aristocratic power structures.
+The Industrial Revolution began mid-century, leading to radical changes in human society and the environment.
+The European colonization of the Americas and other parts of the world intensified and associated mass migrations of people grew in size as part of the Age of Sail.
+During the century, slave trading expanded across the shores of the Atlantic Ocean, while declining in Russia and China.

 Western historians have occasionally defined the 18th century otherwise for the purposes of their work.
 For example, the "short" 18th century may be defined as 1715–1789, denoting the period of time between the death of Louis XIV of France and the start of the French Revolution, with an emphasis on directly interconnected events.
 To historians who expand the century to include larger historical movements, the "long" 18th century may run from the Glorious Revolution of 1688 to the Battle of Waterloo in 1815 or even later.
+France was the sole world superpower from 1659, after it defeated Spain, until 1815, when it was defeated by Britain and its coalitions following the Napoleonic Wars.

-The period is also known as the "century of lights" or the "century of reason".
-In continental Europe, philosophers dreamed of a brighter age.
-For some, this dream turned into a reality with the French Revolution of 1789, though this was later compromised by the excesses of the Reign of Terror.
+In Europe, philosophers ushered in the Age of Enlightenment.
+This period coincided with the French Revolution of 1789, and was later compromised by the excesses of the Reign of Terror.
 At first, many monarchies of Europe embraced Enlightenment ideals, but in the wake of the French Revolution they feared loss of power and formed broad coalitions to oppose the French Republic in the French Revolutionary Wars.
+Various conflicts throughout the century, including the War of the Spanish Succession and the Seven Years' War, saw Great Britain triumph over its rivals to become the preeminent power in Europe.
+However, Britain's attempts to exert its authority over the Thirteen Colonies became a catalyst for the American Revolution.
 The 18th century also marked the end of the Polish–Lithuanian Commonwealth as an independent state.
-Its semi-democratic government system was not robust enough to rival the neighboring states of the Prussia, Russia, and Austria, which partitioned the Polish–Lithuanian Commonwealth between themselves, changing the landscape of Central Europe and politics for the next hundred years.
+Its semi-democratic government system was not robust enough to prevent partition by the neighboring states of Austria, Prussia, and Russia.